What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 • Epilepsy

-The above are representative conditions, and if long-term treatment is recognized as necessary for conditions like schizophrenia or depression, individuals may qualify as "severe and continuous" cases.
-In such cases, those from households subject to municipal tax can have a separate monthly cap to reduce their burden.
+The above conditions are representative names, and if long-term treatment is deemed necessary for conditions like schizophrenia or depression, individuals may qualify as "severe and continuous" cases, allowing those from households subject to municipal tax to have a separately defined monthly burden cap to ease their financial load.

-Rehabilitation medical care is for individuals aged 18 or older who have received a physical disability certificate under the Act on Welfare of Physically Disabled Persons, and for whom surgery or treatment is expected to reliably remove or alleviate the disability.
+Rehabilitative care applies to individuals aged 18 and over who have been issued a physical disability certificate under the Act on Welfare of Physically Disabled Persons, and who are expected to have their disabilities removed or reduced through surgery or treatment.

-Conditions and disabilities eligible for rehabilitation medical care include:
+Examples of conditions and disabilities eligible for rehabilitative care include:

 • Visual impairments